czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 FAVORABLE VS UNFAVORABLE

 NAFTA was good to US? # of US jobs increased after agreement

-FALLACY: import surplus required diff. of import, export to be paid in gold, loss of gold will make country poor

-Adam Smith the wealth of nations said that real wealth of nation consists of good and services, not gold supply We had favorable trade during 1930's....
+FALLACY: import surplus required diff. of import, export to be paid in gold, loss of gold will make country poor Adam Smith the wealth of nations said that real wealth of nation consists of good and services, not gold supply We had favorable trade during 1930's....

-ABSOLUTE ADVANTAGE: 1 country can make things cheaper/better then others COMPARATIVE ADVANTAGE: country sacrifices less by shifting resources to production

-ECONOMIC COSTS - foregone alternatives
+ABSOLUTE ADVANTAGE: 1 country can make things cheaper/better then others COMPARATIVE ADVANTAGE: country sacrifices less by shifting resources to production ECONOMIC COSTS - foregone alternatives

-EXAMPLE: britain focused on making goods based on compar. advantage, then using those money to buy food , not worth for britain to grow its own food
+EXAMPLE: britain focused on making goods based on compar. advantage, then using those money to buy food, not worth for britain to grow its own food

-FACT: Min output of automobiles to achieve good cost/car is between 200-400k a year

-Intl trade is needed to achieve economies of scale
+FACT: Min output of automobiles to achieve good cost/car is between 200-400k a year Intl trade is needed to achieve economies of scale
 Restrictions: imports of things can create job losses

 FALLACY: rich countries cannot compete with poorer countries (low wage) workers.

 History and economics refute it.
 Britain in 19th entury and Dutch republic.
 India also had lower wage rates then in more modern countries but its producers couldn't compete in terms of quality.
 Wage rates vs labor costs vs total cost

 Wage rates are measured per hour of work labor costs - per unit of output total cost - cost of labor but cost of other things needed to produce the product.

 LESSON: When workers in a prosperous country receive wages twice as high as workers in a poorer country and produce three times the output per hour, then it is the high-wage country which has the lower labor costs per unit of output.

-LESSON: restrictions on either domestic or international markets usually cost jobs on net balance because such restrictions reduce the prosperity on which the demand for goods and labor depends.
+LESSON: restrictions on either domestic or international markets usually cost jobs on because such restrictions reduce the prosperity on which the demand for goods and labor depends.

-capital cheaper in rich countries.
-Variety of laws and regulations designed to reduce imports, make things more $$

 Infant industry - temporary protection although small companies rarely have money for such lobbying
 FALLACY: countries "dump" goods onto the market at low prices, losing short term money to get larger market share that they can exploit.
 - are goods being sold for less then prod. costs?
 - excuse made by domestic producers to hurt competitors
 - just because prices are low doesn't mean selling below cost of producing these products